b-pardi/DBD-BP-Priority-Auto-Spender/README.md

 # test node detection on a screenshot of the dbd bloodweb (note detect.py has crop bounds that may need adjustment for now)
 python -m src.detect detect path/to/screenshot.png

+# view gallery image of all nodes detected and their predictions
+python -m src.detect glpyhs path/to/screenshot.png

+# run detections on simulated bloodweb levels (i.e. a 'perfect' bloodweb node detection)
+python -m src.spender --sim

+# EARLY VERSION MAY NOT WORK PROPERLY
+# run the auto spender as functionally intended
+# begins listening for start key (default F7) to start scanning and clicking nodes,
+# and kill key (default F8) to cut the program
+python -m src.spender --live

+# to run the spender without clicking anything as a test run
+python -m src.spender --dry-run # note dry run is the default
 ```

 ## How It Works